-Be sure to choose an appropriate disinfectant for the materials being used.
+2 Be sure to choose an appropriate disinfectant for the materials being used.
 Not all disinfectants are effective against all organisms.
 70% ethanol is a good choice and will be effective most of the time.
-If using a corrosive disinfectant (such as bleach), wipe down the surface with 70% ethanol after disinfection (corrosives can damage the stainless steel surface in the cabinet).
-An accelerated hydrogen peroxide product, such as Virox is highly effective as a disinfectant against most pathogens and is an excellent surface disinfectant.
+If using a corrosive disinfectant (such as bleach), wipe down the surface with water after use of bleach to remove remaining bleach followed by 70% ethanol (corrosives can damage the stainless steel surface in the cabinet).
+An accelerated hydrogen peroxide product, such as Oxivir is highly effective as a disinfectant against most pathogens and is an excellent surface disinfectant.

-Open flames in the BSC create air turbulence which disrupts laminar airflow patterns and can also damage the HEPA filter.
+3 Open flames in the BSC create air turbulence which disrupts laminar airflow patterns and can also damage the HEPA filter.
 Sustained open flames in BSCs are prohibited, and on-demand open flames are to be avoided (CBS R4.6.28).
 Touch-plate microburners that have a pilot light to provide an on-demand flame may be used if there are no other alternatives.